pwwang/modkit/README.md

 Note that `submodule` will not raise `ImportError`.
 If import fails, it will return `None`.

-The loader and spec have not being changed while a module is baked.
-So, we can also import submodules from a baked module.
+Note that we can also import submodules from a baked module, just like we do for the original module.